Get prepared

 Program Electives

-Students must complete 9 credits from the following:
+Student must complete nine (9) additional credits of advisor approved courses from the following:

 General Ed.
 Requirements